thugiang61/BulkyBookWeb2/README.md

 - Add your favorite books and theirs information (author, type, status,...).
 - You can update these information later on.
 - Filter your books by year.
-- Search your book easily wiht book's name or book's author.
+- Search your book easily with book's name or book's author.

 ## Project structure
   `BulkyBookWeb2`